 Any sales of substantial amounts of our common stock in the public market or the perception that such sales might occur, in connection with the distribution or otherwise, may cause the market price of our common stock to decline.
-Upon completion of the distribution, we expect that we will have an aggregate of approximately 108,604,051 shares of our common stock issued and outstanding (based on 434,416,204 shares of ParentCo common stock outstanding as of January 31, 2020).
+Upon completion of the distribution, we expect that we will have an aggregate of approximately [] shares of our common stock issued and outstanding.
 Shares distributed to ParentCo stockholders in the separation will generally be freely tradeable without restriction or further registration under the U.S. Securities Act of 1933, as amended (the "Securities Act"), except for shares owned by one of our "affiliates," as that term is defined in Rule 405 under the Securities Act.